Robot Dog on Table

 Initial funding primarily came from the U.S. military and the Defense Advanced Research Projects Agency (DARPA), the government's R&D arm.

-In June 2021, Hyundai and SoftBank bought 100% of Boston Dynamics at a valuation of $1.1 billion.
-Hyundai bought 80% of the company and SoftBank purchased the remaining 20%.
+In June 2021, Hyundai purchased 80% of the company from SoftBank at a valuation of $1.1 billion.
+SoftBank retained the remaining 20%.

 Other than these two investors, early employees and executives likely own some equity in the company, though there is no information about ownership splits.